1StephenLi1/instichu_test/backend-dev-test/README.md

 # Instructions

--Packages used: `express` and `mongoose`
+- Packages used: `express` and `mongoose`
--Install packages before running files
+- Install packages before running files
--To run the files, enter `$node app.js`
+- To run the files, enter `$node app.js`
--I used `Postman` to do the check the endpoints
+- I used `Postman` to do the check the endpoints

 # Endpoints
 - `POST /users` to create new user